 - Select the 'Free Wi-Fi Cloud' option

 - WiFiGuest uses the public access Wi-Fi network known as _The Cloud.
 If you've used _The Cloud elsewhere before you can use the same user details to log in.
 If not, select 'Create Account' and enter all mandatory information requested

 - Select 'Continue' to connect to WiFiGuest

-_The Cloud is owned by BSkyB.
-Visit their help pages if you need technical support or want to remove your details from the BSkyB database.
+_The Cloud is owned by Sky.
+Visit their website if you need technical support or want to remove your details from their database.

 Please see our information page if you have questions about Wi-Fi access in University Halls of Residence.